bhakra nangal dam

 • Total Installed Capacity: 1,379 MW.

-• Annual Energy Output: Generates an average of 5,400 million units (MU) per year.
+• Annual Energy Output: Generates an average of 5,400 million units (MU) annually.

 Flood Control and Disastеr Mitigation

-The Bhakra Nangal Dam acts as a critical flood control system for northern India, especially during the monsoon season.
-By regulating the Sutlej River’s flow, it prevents downstream flooding by holding back excess rainwater and releasing it in a controlled way.
+The Bhakra Nangal Dam is a critical flood control system for northern India, especially during the monsoon season.
+Regulating the Sutlej River’s flow prevents downstream flooding by holding back excess rainwater and releasing it controlled.
 This function offers security and stability for nearby communities, protecting their homes and livelihoods from potential flood damage.
-Bhakra Nangal serves as a reliable safeguard, continually proving its effectiveness in minimizing flood impact and ensuring community safety.
+Bhakra Nangal is a reliable safeguard, continually proving its effectiveness in minimizing flood impact and ensuring community safety.

 • Flood Prevention: Bhakra Dam has significantly reduced flood risks in the Satluj River plains by controlling water flow.